-Man Arrested For Starting Fire Near Thermalito in Butte County
+Man Arrested For Starting Fire Near Thermalito In Butte County

 At the time of his arrest, officials say Walker was also found to be in possession of a substantial amount of methamphetamine and heroin.

-The charges stem from the “Fourteenth Fire,” a vegetation fire started on July 20th.
-It ultimately burned 11.5 acres and one person sustained burn injuries.
+The charges stem from the “Fourteenth Fire,” a vegetation fire that started on July 20.
+It ultimately burned 25 acres and one person sustained burn injuries.

 #FourteenthFire [update] Estimated 25 acres.
 Structure protection ongoing. pic.twitter.com/H8KLjvSOFt